tz-earl/tz-earl.github.io/_posts/2019-12-05-consumer-producer-exercise.md

 ~~~~~

 <br />
-The _time_it()_ function is just a decorator for timing the main thread and displayed its elapsed execution time.
+The _time_it()_ function is just a decorator for timing the main thread and to display its elapsed execution time.

 ~~~~~ python
 def time_it(func):